top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 <center><img figure-id="fig:coordinate" figure-caption="Geometry of described Scene" src="coordinate.png" style="width: 500px;"/></center>

 If the transformation shows that an avoidance is possible we calculate the d_ref we need to achieve to avoid the obstacle.
 This is sent to the lane control node and then processed as new target distance to the middle of the lane.
+The lane control node uses this target and starts to correct the duckiebots position in the lane.
+With each new obstacle pose being generated this target is adapted so that the duckiebot eventually reaches target position.
+The slow transition movement allows us to avoid the obstacle even when it is not visible anymore shortly before the robot is at the same level as the obstacle.

-At the current stage, the obstacle avoidance is not working due to inaccuracies in the estimation of $\theta$.
+At the current stage, the obstacle avoidance is not working due to very high inaccuracies in the estimation of $\theta$.
 The value shows inaccuracies with an amplitude of 10°, which leads to wrong calculations of the transformation and therefore to misjudgement of the d_ref.
-For this stage to work, the estimation of  would need significant improvement.
+The high amplitude of these imprecisions could be transformed to a uncertainty factor of around 3 which means that each object is around 3 times its actual size which means that even a small obstacle on the side of the lane would not allow a safe avoidance to take place.
+For this stage to work, the estimation of $\theta$ would need significant improvement.

 **Case 2: Emergency Stop**

 Conditions for triggering an emergency stop:
 * More than one obstacle in range
-* Avoidance not possible because the obstacle is in the middle of the lane If one of the above scenarios occurs an avoidance is not possible and the robot needs to be stopped.
+* Avoidance not possible because the obstacle is in the middle of the lane
+* **Currently every obstacle detection in the bounding box triggers an emergency stop due to the above reasons** If one of the above scenarios occurs an avoidance is not possible and the robot needs to be stopped.
 By setting the target speed to zero, the lane controller node stops the robot.
 As soon as the situation is resolved by removing the obstacle which triggered the emergency stop, the robot can proceed with the lane following.